The Early Access to Medicines Scheme (EAMS) gives people access to promising new drugs that are not yet licensed.

 The MHRA produces a public assessment report (PAR).
 This has information about:

-- how the medicine works
+- how the product is used and how it works

-- a summary of the available research
+- summary of the key clinical studies